ChengqiXia/Free-riding-in-Carbon-Mitigation-of-Chinese-Cities-from-2012-to-2017/README.md

-The code is for  Free riding in Carbon Mitigation of Chinese Cities from 2012 to 2017
+The code is for Outsourced Carbon Mitigation for Chinese Cities from 2012 to 2017

 Newbie for Github